tweag/asterius/docs/reports.md

 This page maintains a list of weekly status reports for the project.

+## 2019-01-21

+Covers last week.

+Ongoing work:

+* Bugfixes & partially done GC work of later stages (recycling Haskell heap space & JavaScript references):
+    * Unified treatment of regular `StablePtr#`s and `JSVal` in the runtime.
+They are identified by a tag bit, and GC will be able to recognize live `JSVal`s when scanning the Haskell heap.
+    * Added the SPT as sanity check/garbage collection roots.
+    * Fixed a sanity check bug related to AP/PAP heap objects.
+This could be triggered when checking the SPT after passing a closure built by chained `rts_apply` calls to `rts_evalStableIO`.
+    * Reimplemented the linker layout code.
+We now put non-closures & closures to separate regions, and the regions are statically allocated block groups which is handled by the sm uniformly like dynamically allocated groups.
+This enables us to treat static closures as if they're dynamic ones without any special hack.
+    * Simplified the block allocator.
+We no longer manage block at 4K granularity; now we only manage 1M sized ones.
+Pros & cons:
+        * Much fewer blocks needed to manage, so simpler/faster runtime code.
+        * Larger nurseries mean the Haskell mutator code signals `HeapOverflow` much less frequently.
+Should reduce amortized GC cost.
+        * The main drawback is increated heap fragmentation when it comes to allocating lots of small pinned objects.
+This is not yet a primary concern, and can be addressed later by a hybrid GC which switches to non-moving mark-sweep algorithm for block groups with pinned objects.
+    * Added functionality to free block groups, so they can later be reused without growing the linear memory.
+Their payloads can be zeroed to eliminate a potential attack surface (or for better reproduction of bugs in case something goes wrong)
+    * Moved `allocate*` to the JavaScript runtime and properly implemented `allocatePinned`.
+Previously it was simply an alias of `allocate` since we didn't move anything around.

+Planned work for last week:

+* Wrap up all GC work and get a fully functional GC up & running.
+This was originally planned to finish by end of last week, but fell behind schedule due to the hidden workload described above.
+Required work:
+    * Implement evac/scav functionalities in the runtime.
+    * Remove the now obsolete symbol table exporting mechanism, and any closure required to survive all GC scans need to be explicitly present in the SPT upon startup.
+    * Remove the terrible hacks of directly coercing between GC pointers of boxed types and regular `Addr#`s when crossing the FFI boundary.
+Now we must properly pass `StablePtr#`s.
+    * Breaking refactorings in the current boot libs:
+        * The `JSVal` family of types need to be moved from `ghc-prim` to `base` (or a separate package depending on `base`), since it needs to be a `newtype` wrapper of `StablePtr` which is defined in `base`.
+        * The `Integer` type gets promoted to a standalone datatype.
+We still use tagging to identify small `Integer`s and `BigInt`s which is managed by SPT just like other `JSVal`s.

 ## 2019-01-13

 Covers the last week.
 The week before was new year vacation; happy new year everyone!